-During my Eagle Court, I received a surprising amount of gifts, the vast majority of those being checks, gift cards, or cash.
+During my own Eagle Court Of Honor, I received a surprising amount of gifts, the vast majority of those being small checks, gift cards, or cash.
 However, I also received a few pieces of Scouting memorabilia that still hold sentimental value to this day.
-Having the chance to attend other Eagle ceremonies, I’ve been able to see the many different sorts of items scouts have received.

 - Specific Sentimental Items: Not to be confused with knick-knacks, (see next section) sentimental items such as framed and signed pictures of the Eagle and their friends, heartfelt messages, or souvenirs from their adventures, are great gifts for an Eagle Court of Honor.
 Also, cherished gifts from family or relatives are also amazing to receive.

-- College Supplies: The key with Eagle ceremony gifts is getting the scout something that they’ll actually use or remember.
+- College Supplies: The key with Eagle ceremony gifts is getting the Scout something that they’ll actually use or remember.
+Practical Scout-themed items from ClassB are a great option!
 By gifting an item that they’d bring along to college, such as an insulated thermos or board game, they’ll remember their Scouting journey and your generosity every time they use your gift over the coming years.

 - Tools: Many Eagle Scouts will be #Adulting in no time.
 Tools such as screwdrivers, car accessories, or nice pens will prove useful as they move forward into the real world.

-Some other gifts that would probably also be appreciated include membership to NESA (National Eagle Scout Association), Scouting books, and other random accessories.
+Some other gifts that would probably also be appreciated include membership to NESA (National Eagle Scout Association), Scouting books, and neat Scouting-themed items.
 However, I’d highly recommend the above five options if you’re not planning on giving a monetary gift.